StuartLab/MiNA/README.md

 To process a folder full of image files, first download and install [MiNA Batch Analysis.ijm](https://github.com/ScienceToolkit/MiNA/blob/master/MiNA%20ImageJ%20Macros/MiNA%20Batch%20Analysis.ijm).
 Once the macro is installed simply click the MiNA icon and follow the on screen instructions, filling out what preprocessing you wish to apply, what folder is to be processed, and proofing the skeletons produced to let the program know whether they are to be included in the analysis or skipped.

 #Limitations
+MiNA effectively processes two dimensional images of fluorescently labelled mitochondrial networks.
+However, the analysis relies on the production of an accurate skeleton to faithfully report parameters representing measurements of the mitochondrial features.
+Blurry or noisy images can produce poor results, where non-connected regions are represented as connected or connected regions are represented with discontinuities.
+Further more, the images currently must be two dimensional, which limits its usage to thin adherant cultured mammalian cells.
+Extensive three dimensional can not be captured by the macro as the structured are all projected into two dimensions.
+This problem has been noted and the methods to deal with thick cells have been investigated and reported upon by others (Nikolaisen, 2015).

 #Bibliography
 Arganda-Carreras, I., 2016.
 AnalyzeSkeleton.
 ImageJ.
 Available at: http://imagej.net/AnalyzeSkeleton.